VladMilize/VladMilize/README.md

+## Exercise 01 -- Success!
+Check out my Personal Github account: [Vlad Milize](https://github.com/VladMilize)

 ## Hi there 👋

 I'm trying to navigate my way through life by learning and maximizing the knowledge I attain!

-Edit # 1 for CMSC 100 hehe:
-a.
-What people should know about me
+---

+### 💡 What People Should Know About Me

-Talking about oneself, I feel like we are by default even in the back of our minds in a sad state of mind.
-Negative emotions are just the first ones to squeeze out of our brainpipes and it depends on every individual how much we clog our let flood within us.
-On a positive note, I spout the most random, weird, and lengthy stuff when I'm fueled by strong caffeine (such as when I wrote this LOL).
+I believe that deep down, we all carry a little sadness with us, even if it's hidden.
+Negative emotions tend to bubble up first, and it's up to each person to decide how much they let that flood their mind.
+On a lighter note, I tend to ramble on about the most random things when I'm powered by caffeine (as you can probably tell from this 😅).

+---

-b.
-Personal Projects
+### 🛠️ Personal Projects

-None as of now but I am very much interested in creating some type of personal application that have personal features TBD via flutter - I enjoyed CMSC 23 even if it was sometimes tedious.
-c.
-Known programming languages
-Flutter, C, Python, Java ..........
-Know =/= Good >.<
+None for now, but I'm definitely interested in building something personal with **Flutter**—perhaps a feature-rich app that reflects my interests.
+CMSC 23 was fun (even if tedious at times), and I'd love to apply what I learned!

+---

+### 💻 Known Programming Languages

+- **Flutter**
+- **C**
+- **Python**
+- **Java**

+_**Disclaimer:** Knowing ≠ being good at it 🤷‍♂️_

+---

-d.
-Hobbies
+### 🎯 Hobbies

+- 🏊‍♂️ Swimming
+- 🔧 Tinkering with hardware/electronics
+- 🌐 Exploring browser extensions

-I love swimming, tinkering with my own hardware/electronics, and am an enjoyer of browser extensions.
-I really forget my actual hobbies and interests when asked, I'll just edit in the future but yeah that's it I think.
-Oh if I had unlimited money I would probably be collecting shoes, I love shoes -- especially comfy ones.
+I tend to forget my hobbies when asked, so I'll update this as I remember more.
+But one thing's for sure—if I had unlimited money, I'd definitely be collecting shoes (especially comfy ones 🥿).

+---

 <!--
 **VladMilize/VladMilize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.